-California regulates motor vehicle aftermarket parts that have the potential to impact emissions.
-In most cases, the sale and use of emissions related aftermarket parts on motor vehicles is prohibited unless it is either a “Replacement Part” as defined by California, or is a specifically authorized use of that part as reflected in an Executive Order (“EO Part.”)
+California and other ARB (Air Resources Board) regulated states, regulate motor vehicle aftermarket parts that have the potential to impact emissions.
+In most cases, the sale and use of emissions related aftermarket parts on motor vehicles is prohibited unless it is either a “Replacement Part” as defined by California for example, or is a specifically authorized use of that part as reflected in an Executive Order (“EO Part.”)

 Cal.
 Admin.
 Code tit.
 13, s 1900